tomas-ravalli/dynamic-pricing-engine/README.md

     * **Match importance:** Excitement drops for less meaningful matches, such as when the league winner is already known.
     * **Holidays & weekdays:** Matches near holidays get a boost in excitement, while weekday matches see a slight decrease.

-3.  **Drive demand signals:** This final "Match Excitement Factor" is then used to generate all the other demand signals.
+3.  **Drive demand signals:** The final "Match Excitement Factor" is then used to generate all the other demand signals.
 For example, a match with a high excitement score will also have higher `google_trends_index`, more positive `social_media_sentiment`, and more `internal_search_trends`.

-This systemic approach ensures that the relationships between the features in the synthetic dataset are correlated in a logical and realistic way, making it a robust foundation for building and testing a demand forecasting model.
+This systemic approach ensures that the relationships between the features in the synthetic dataset are correlated in a logical and realistic way.

 ## Modeling